deimie/CSP-individual/gh-pages/createTask.md

 * Less than 30 MB in file size
 * .mp4, .wmv, .avi, or .mov format

-## Idea: Virtual Garden
+## Idea: Farming Simulator

 Input: User adds seeds to virtual garden.
+User can also sell crops and make money to use other features.

 Output: Seeds grow into crops.
 2 Crops per planted seed.

 List: Crop storage is in list format.

-Procedure: The user adds seeds to virtual garden which get appended into list and displayed as storage.
+Procedure: The user adds seeds to virtual garden which take time to grow and get appended into list and displayed as storage.

-Selection: User can search for one type of crop and will get to see how many they have.

-Iteration: You can ask to see all crops and a loop will send each index of the list to the user.
+Iteration: A feature that will repeatedly spit out crops at a rapid speed for a monetary cost.

 ## Written Response
 * Response to prompts 3a-3d